Type K vs. Type J Thermocouple Wire: Which One To Buy?

 • To monitor the temperatures of inert materials that are not highly reactive, like sand, concrete, or asbestos-containing materials.

-• Monitoring temperatures when manufacturing plastics and resins.
+• Monitoring temperatures and heat treating when manufacturing plastics and resins.

 Type K Thermocouple vs. Type J Thermocouple: The Bottom Line